 September 1942 Radio-Craft

-Wax nostalgic about and learning some of the history of early electronics.
+Wax nostalgic about and learn from the history of early electronics.

 published 1929 - 1953.
 All copyrights are hereby acknowledged.

 founder, editor, and publisher Hugo Gernsback wrote this piece in the Fall after

 the United States officially entered into World War II.
 I say officially because

 to some extent we were participating for many months prior to the Japanese attack

 at Pearl Harbor on December 7, 1941.
 Recall how FDR justified his March 1941

-Lend Lease program by comparing the action to lending your hose to a neighbor whose
+Lend Lease Act by comparing the action to lending your hose to a neighbor whose

 house was burning.
 We were providing equipment and training to Allied nations in

 Europe almost immediately after Hitler's army invaded

 Czechoslovakia in 1939.
 The Army Air Corps had the famous